 The engagement is fixed-scope.
 No discovery creep, no surprise change orders.
 Each phase has named deliverables, named owners, and a gated handoff.

-We sit with your operating teams, fund accounting, tax, IR, deal teams, and map the work.
+We sit with the teams that touch the documents — fund accounting, tax, investment ops, reporting, deal or acquisition teams — and map the work.
 Not what the org chart says they do.
 What they actually do, what they look at, and which artifacts they produce on a clock.

 Why this phase: the cost of a worker isn’t in the model; it’s in the document graph the worker reads.
 If we don’t understand the documents, the pilot fails.